sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Vector Properties and Operations
 --------------------------------

-This is not intended to be a linear algebra library and currently linear transformations (e.g. rotation, reflection, translation) aren't generally supported.
-Some basic functionality for treating rational points as vectors of :math:`\mathbb{Q}^2` does exist in the form of properties and operations such as angle, dot product, norm, distances in relation to other rational points, while some simple transformations sucn as scaling, counter-clockwise rotation through :math:`90` degrees , and permuting coordinates are available.
+This is not intended to be a linear algebra library and currently linear transformations (e.g. rotation, reflection) aren't generally supported.
+Some basic functionality for treating rational points as vectors of :math:`\mathbb{Q}^2` does exist in the form of properties and operations such as angle, dot product, norm, distances in relation to other rational points, while some simple transformations such as scaling, counter-clockwise rotation through :math:`90` degrees, and permuting coordinates are available.

 Dot products, norms and distances are discussed :ref:`here <rational-points.euclidean-metrics>` and, in relation to the rectilinear norm, :ref:`here <rational-points.rectilinear-metrics>`.